Wondering what can you eat during Lent? Chicken? Meat? Eggs? Find all the Lenten fasting rules here in this Ultimate Lenten Eating Guide.

-Abstinence: On Ash Wednesday, all Fridays during Lent and Good Friday: Don’t eat meat.
+Abstinence: No meat on Ash Wednesday, Good Friday and all Fridays during Lent

 Funny story–when I first heard Catholics were supposed to practice “fasting and abstinence,” I thought “Oh goodness.
 Not only can we not eat meat, but we can’t have sex either??”
 Eventually figured out that wasn’t what they were talking about… but it took me a while! lol